infinut Math provides complete coverage of the Common Core requirements for Kindergarten to Second grade.

 The FREE versions of infinut Math Kindergarten, 1st Grade, and 2nd Grade each include 2 lessons with 40 exercises.
 Your child will fall in love with infinut Math and you will too.
 Keep the progress going with a subscription.

-The FULL subscription consists of 120 lessons with 2400 interactive exercises!
+The subscription consists of 120 lessons with 2400 interactive exercises!
 The subscription includes all lessons in infinut Math Kindergarten, infinut Math 1st Grade, and infinut Math 2nd Grade apps.
+Family subscription unlocks all lessons for upto 3 children.

 No purchases are allowed on a child profile.
 A PIN can be set by the parent to prevent children from switching to parent profile.